-Host an Iftar for Your Neighbor
+How to Host an Iftar

-Sounds: Gorgeous audio recitation of Quran, free via Spotify
+Gorgeous audio recitation of Quran, free via Spotify

 If you haven’t listened to the Quran being recited, you are in for a treat.
-Even if you don’t know what is being said, I think you will feel the powerful peacefulness of it.
+Even without understanding the words, we think you will feel the powerful peacefulness of it.
 Take a second to put it on before you continue reading.

 You put it on, right?
 How beautiful…

 Dates are recommended to break one’s fast during Ramadan, so be sure to have some on hand.
-It is a Prophetic tradition but it also it provides the body with sugar by helping restore low blood sugar after fasting all day.
+It is not only Prophetic tradition, but also provides the body with sugar by helping restore low blood sugar after fasting all day.

 If you expect your guests to stay longer, you may ask if they want to have a meal as well.
 They may want to or they may plan to have a larger meal at home with family or friends later in the night.
 One option for a quick but delicious soup sometimes eaten at Ramadan is this recipe for Shorbet Adas (lentil soup).